rwxrob/zet/20210502133019/README.md

 This review started out much more objectively.
-But as each point of difference stated by the team itself was examined, the level of hilarious collective cluelessness exceeded most authors' ability not to completely roast it.
-There is simply nothing good to say about NeoVim at all.
-It really is just that bad.
+But as each point of difference stated by the team itself was examined, the level of hilarious collective excitement exceeded most authors' ability not to completely espouse its features.
+There is simply nothing bad to say about NeoVim at all.
+It really is just that good.

 Put comically, the NeoVim projects seems like a bunch of people got their feelings hurt trying to get their stupid, bloated ideas accepted into the Vim project so they started their own while waving their pretty logo and chanting "We're more open.
 We're more open."

 Fact is.
-The clueless cult of over-engineering bloat makers [never knew how to use Vi in the first place](/tools/editors/vi/how/magic/).
+The clueless cult of over-engineering vim makers [never knew how to use Vi in the first place](/tools/editors/vi/how/magic/).
 Just ask them what `!!` does from command mode in Vim.
 Most can't even tell you.
 Their too busy dreaming up more ways to overcome their Emacs-envy.